smartrome/minerva/README.md

   - Email: raziehakbari409@gmail.com

 <b>Updates</b>
-  - Take a look at our project proposal on Slideshare<a href="here">http://www.slideshare.net/juliocesarcarrasquel/team-presentation-and-project-proposal</a>!
+  - Take a look at our project proposal on Slideshare! <a href="here">http://www.slideshare.net/juliocesarcarrasquel/team-presentation-and-project-proposal</a>